phillcampbell/RubyCA/readme.md

 ## Development
 RubyCA is currently in development and not all features are implemented.

 Currently, RubyCA will generate root and intermediate CA certificates.
-The web UI can be used to create signing requests and certificates, as well as to download certificates and keys.
-In the future the web UI will support certificate revocation lists and the Online Certificate Status Protocol (OCSP).
+The web UI can be used to manage signing requests, certificates and revokations, as well as to download certificates and keys and serve the certificate revocation list.

+In the future the web UI will support the Online Certificate Status Protocol (OCSP).

 The currently isn't much error checking, this will be added in the future.